Flying ace: Indo-Pakistan War

 Air Commodore Muhammad Mahmood Alam was an ace fighter pilot in the Pakistan Air Force.
 During the Indo-Pakistani War of 1965, Alam claimed to have downed five aircraft in a single sortie on 7 September 1965 with four downed in less than a minute, establishing a world record.
 These claims, however, have been widely contested but never substantiated by Indian Air Force officials.

-Russo-Ukrainian War

-According to the Ministry of Defense of the Russian Federation, during the fighting in Ukraine, Lieutenant Colonel Ilya Sizov "destroyed 12 Ukrainian aircraft (3 Su-24 aircraft, 3 Su-27 aircraft, 3 MiG-29 aircraft, 2 Mi-24 helicopters, 1 Mi-14 helicopter) and two Buk-M1 anti-aircraft missile complexes.

-Iran - Israel Conflict
+Iran–Israel war

 Capt.
 Claire Eddins, 494th Fighter Squadron, receiving the Distinguished Flying Cross for actions on 13 April 2024 downing Iranian drones.

 United States Air Force F-15E pilot Capt.
 Claire “Atomic” Eddins and Weapons System Officer (WSO) Capt.
 Carla Nava shot down five Iranian drones during an attack on Israel on 13 April 2024.
-They became aces in a day and the first all-female crew to become flying ace's in history.
+They became aces in a day and the first all-female crew to become flying aces in history.
 They were both awarded the Distinguished Flying Cross for their actions.